EducationQ&A

 Chau Vo

-Chau Thien Vo is an inventor, industrial designer, and is the VP of Engineering and Operations for PAT Technology Systems.
+Chau Thien Vo is an inventor and industrial designer, and is the VP of engineering and product marketing for PAT Technology Systems.
 Chau brings 20 years of extensive experience in designing air purification and fume extraction systems, having worked in both North America and Europe.
 He blends design, engineering, product marketing, and creative thinking strategies in leading PAT's technical team to consistently output innovations that clean air.

 Related Articles